-The biggest single consideration before buying any bionic partial hand is your prosthetist.
+A major consideration before buying any partial hand solution is your prosthetist.
 This is because every residual partial hand can vary significantly.
-Bionic partial hands must therefore be extensively customized to match your specific requirements.
+A partial-hand prosthesis must therefore be extensively customized to match your specific requirements.
 This is true of every prosthesis, of course.
 It’s just that partial hands tend to have more possible configurations.

 We therefore strongly recommend that you deal only with a prosthetist who has proven experience with partial-hand devices.

-Unfortunately, if you want a bionic partial hand, your product choices are limited. i-Digits is currently one of only two options that we know about.
-The other is the Vincent Partial, which appears to have similar functionality.
-But Vincent has not produced any English-language material or videos in years, which makes us question their commitment to the North American market.
+If you’re looking for other bionic alternatives, the only other option that we know about is the Vincent Partial, which appears to have similar functionality.
+However, Vincent Systems has not produced any English-language material or videos for the Partial in years, which makes us question their commitment to the North American market.

 For a comprehensive description of all current upper-limb technologies, devices, and research, see our complete guide.